Western Balkan PMs talk on next European integration steps

-DURRES, Albania (AP) — Prime ministers of the Western Balkan countries have gathered at an informal meeting at the Albanian western port city of Durres to discuss regional issues.
+DURRES, Albania (AP) — Prime ministers of the Western Balkan countries on Monday pledged at an informal meeting in Albania to speed up efforts to create a joint economic zone ahead of their integration into the European Union.

-The main topic of Monday’s one-day meeting is “regional economic integration,” including discussions about developing a joint vision for aligning with the European Union, the implementation of a regional economic zone and other issues.
+The main topic of the one-day meeting in the western port city of Durres is “regional economic integration,” including discussions about developing a joint vision for aligning with the European Union, the implementation of a regional economic zone and other issues.

-Prime ministers of Serbia and Bosnia-Herzegovina have not come and have sent senior officials.
+Host Albanian Prime Minister Edi Rama hailed “a different level of political will and cooperation in the region,” adding “that is not accompanied with the same level of economic cooperation.”

+EU enlargement commissioner Johannes Hahn, who was present at the meeting, said that “It is important to promote the region as a brand for tourism, agriculture, further improvement in the energy sector where there is unexploited potential.”

 Most Read Nation & World Stories